Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Introduction

 \section{Introduction}

-In recent years, a new type of topological order -- symmetry protected topological (SPT) order \cite{gu09,chenScience2012,chen13} has been proposed and intensively studied in interacting boson and fermion systems.
-2D and 3D topological insulators (TI) \cite{hasan10,qi11} are the simplest examples of SPT phases, which are protected by time reversal and charge conservation symmetries.
-Although topological insulators were initially proposed and experimentally realized in (almost) non-interacting electron systems, very recent studies have established their existence and stability even in the presence of strong interactions by computing (non-perturbative) quantum anomaly on various manifolds \cite{witten15}.
-The first attempt to systematically understand SPT phases in interacting systems was proposed in \Ref{gu09}, which pointed out that the well known Haldane chain \cite{haldane83} is actually an SPT phase!
-Later, a systematic classification of SPT phases for interacting bosonic systems in arbitrary dimension with an arbitrary global symmetry was achieved by using (generalized) group cohomology theory \cite{chenScience2012,chen13,wen15} or cobordism theory \cite{kapustin14a}, which essentially classifies the quantum anomalies associated with the corresponding global symmetries in interacting bosonic systems.
-In terms of physical picture, it has been further pointed out that by gauging the global symmetry $G$, different SPT phases can be characterized by different types of braiding statistics of $G$-flux/flux lines in 2D/3D \cite{levin12,cheng2014,wanggu16,threeloop,ran14,wangcj15,wangj15,lin15}.
-Moreover, anomalous surface topological order was also proposed as another very powerful way to identify and characterize different 3D SPT phases in interacting boson and fermion systems \cite{vishwanath13,wangc13,chen14,wangPRX2016, bonderson13,wangc13b,fidkowski13,chen14a,wangc14,metlitski15}.
+In recent years, a new type of topological order---symmetry-protected topological (SPT) order \cite{gu09,chenScience2012,chen13}---has been proposed and intensively studied in interacting boson and fermion systems.
+Two-dimensional (2D) and three-dimensional (3D) topological insulators (TIs) \cite{hasan10,qi11} are the simplest examples of SPT phases, which are protected by time-reversal and charge-conservation symmetries.
+Although TIs were initially proposed and experimentally realized in essentially non-interacting electron systems, very recent studies have established their existence and stability even in the presence of strong interactions, by identifying non-perturbative quantum anomalies on various manifolds \cite{witten15}.
+The first attempt to systematically understand SPT phases in interacting systems was proposed in \Ref{gu09}, in which the author pointed out that the well-known spin-1 Haldane chain \cite{haldane83} was actually an SPT phase.
+Later, a systematic classification of SPT phases for interacting bosonic systems in arbitrary dimensions with arbitrary global symmetry was achieved using generalized group cohomology theory \cite{chenScience2012,chen13,wen15} or cobordism theory \cite{kapustin14a}.
+This systematic classification essentially classifies the quantum anomalies associated with the corresponding global symmetries in interacting bosonic systems.
+In terms of the physical picture, it has been further pointed out that by gauging the global symmetry $G$, different SPT phases can be characterized by different types of braiding statistics of $G$-flux/flux lines in 2D/3D \cite{levin12,cheng2014,wanggu16,threeloop,ran14,wangcj15,wangj15,lin15}.
+Anomalous surface topological order has also been proposed as another very powerful way to identify and characterize different 3D SPT phases in interacting boson and fermion systems \cite{vishwanath13,wangc13,chen14,wangPRX2016, bonderson13,wangc13b,fidkowski13,chen14a,chong14,metlitski15}.